ras-sh/convex-cli/README.md

 A type-safe command-line interface for calling Convex backend functions.
 Execute your Convex queries, mutations, and actions directly from the terminal with automatic argument parsing and validation.

+> **Note**: This is an independent project and is not officially affiliated with Convex or the Convex team.

 ## Features

 - 🚀 **Type-Safe**: Leverages your Convex generated types for automatic argument validation